libclapp/clapp/README.md

     cmake -DlibClaPP_BUILD_TESTS=On -DlibClaPP_BUILD_EXAMPLES=On -DlibClaPP_BUILD_COVERAGE=On -DlibClaPP_SUBMODULE_DEPENDENCIES=On -DCMAKE_BUILD_TYPE=Debug ..
     cmake --build .
     ctest -V -R libclapp_tests
-    gcovr -r ../ -e ../third_party/ -e ../tests/ -e ../examples/ ctest -V -E libclapp_tests
+    gcovr -r ../ -e ../third_party/ -e ../tests/ -e ../examples/ -e doc/ -e ../doc/ --gcov-executable="${GCOV_EXECUTABLE}" ctest -V -E libclapp_tests

 #### Build with gcc/clang sanitizers:
-LibClaPP can be built with the following sanitizers: Address sanitizer, memory sanitizer, undefined behavior sanitizer or a thread sanitizer.
+LibClaPP can be built with the following GCC/Clang-sanitizers: Address sanitizer, memory sanitizer, undefined behavior sanitizer or a thread sanitizer.
-To enable these sanitizers, one of the following options must be set: `libClaPP_ENABLE_SANITIZER_ADDRESS`, `libClaPP_ENABLE_SANITIZER_MEMORY`, `libClaPP_ENABLE_SANITIZER_UNDEFINED_BEHAVIOR`, `libClaPP_ENABLE_SANITIZER_THREAD`.
+To enable these sanitizers, one of the following CMake-options must be enabled (Note: depending on the actual compiler, it may or may not possible to combine different sanitizers):
+- `libClaPP_ENABLE_SANITIZER_ADDRESS`
+- `libClaPP_ENABLE_SANITIZER_MEMORY`
+- `libClaPP_ENABLE_SANITIZER_UNDEFINED_BEHAVIOR`
+- `libClaPP_ENABLE_SANITIZER_THREAD`

 For easy switching between different sanitizers, the tool `ccmake` may be used instead of pure `cmake`.

 ### Install the library

-To install the library on your system, type the following command.
+To install the library on your system, add `--target install` to the `cmake --build` command above (i.e. `cmake --build . --target install`).

-    make install

 To uninstall the library, remove all files that were installed: